Labelled well-quasi-order for permutation classes

 \section{Finite Bases}

-In their seminal investigation of wqo permutation classes, Atkinson, Murphy, and Ru\v{s}kuc~\cite{atkinson:partially-well-:} define a permutation class to be \emph{strongly finitely based} if it and all of its subclasses are finitely based.
-We show, with Proposition~\ref{prop-lwqo-fin-basis}, that all lwqo permutation classes are strongly finitely based.
-Before that, we give the characterisation of strongly finitely based classes.
+In their seminal study of wqo permutation classes, Atkinson, Murphy, and Ru\v{s}kuc~\cite{atkinson:partially-well-:} define a permutation class to be \emph{strongly finitely based} if it and all of its subclasses are finitely based.
+Proposition~\ref{prop-lwqo-fin-basis} shows that all lwqo permutation classes are strongly finitely based.
+Before that, we give a characterisation of strongly-finitely-based classes.

-\begin{proposition}[Cf.~Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Proposition 1.1]{atkinson:partially-well-:}}] The permutation class $\C$ is strongly finitely based if and only if it is both finitely based and wqo. \end{proposition} \begin{proof} First assume that the class $\C$ is finitely based and wqo and let $B$ denote its (finite) basis.
-The basis of any subclass $\D\subseteq\C$ consists of a subset of $B$ together with an antichain belonging to $\C$.
-As $B$ is finite and $\C$ is wqo, this basis must be finite.
+\begin{proposition}[Cf.~Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Proposition 1.1]{atkinson:partially-well-:}}] The permutation class~$\C$ is strongly finitely based if and only if it is both finitely based and wqo. \end{proposition} \begin{proof} First assume that the class~$\C$ is finitely based and wqo and let $B$ denote its (finite) basis.
+The basis of any subclass $\D\subseteq\C$ consists of a subset of $B$ together with an antichain belonging to~$\C$.
+As $B$ is finite and~$\C$ is wqo, this basis must be finite.

-Now suppose that the class $\C$ and all of its subclasses are finitely based, let $B$ denote the basis of $\C$, and suppose to the contrary that $\C$ contains the infinite antichain $A$.
+Now suppose that the class~$\C$ and all of its subclasses are finitely based, let $B$ denote the basis of~$\C$, and suppose to the contrary that~$\C$ contains the infinite antichain $A$.
 Define $\D=\Av(A\cup B)$.
-Obviously, $\D$ is a subclass of $\C$, and it is tempting to conclude that it is infinitely based, but we must be a bit careful.
+Obviously, $\D$ is a subclass of~$\C$, and it is tempting to conclude that it is infinitely based, but we must be a bit careful.
 Indeed, the basis of $\D$ must be a subset of $A\cup B$, but it need not be all of $A\cup B$ because members of $A$ could be contained in members of $B$.
 Nevertheless, because $A\subseteq\C=\Av(B)$, it follows that no member of $A$ contains a member of $B$, and thus that every member of $A$ is contained in the basis of $\D$.
-Therefore $\D$ is in fact an infinitely based subclass of $\C$, and this contradiction completes our proof. \end{proof}
+Therefore $\D$ is in fact an infinitely-based subclass of~$\C$, and this contradiction completes our proof. \end{proof}